Discover the approach of functional medicine to Acne to solve it for good.

-Functional testing will be done to determine any hormonal imbalances, particularly oestrogen, progesterone, sex hormone binding globulin, and testosterone, to see how well the body is producing, breaking down and eliminating them.
+Functional testing will be done to determine any hormonal imbalances, particularly oestrogen, progesterone, sex hormone-binding globulin, and testosterone, to see how well the body is producing, breaking down and eliminating them.

 Once this is determined, your treatment plan will take a targeted approach - whether that’s to improve the production of an enzyme involved in hormonal metabolism, to support pathways of detoxification and elimination.

-So unlike the conventional approach that seeks to artificially balance the hormones, and suppress the normal production of hormones through the contraceptive pill, the functional medicine approach seeks to rebalance the hormonal system so that hormones are no longer driving the occurrence of acne.
+So unlike the conventional approach that seeks to artificially balance the hormones, and suppress the normal production of hormones through the contraceptive pill, the functional medicine approach aims to rebalance the hormonal system so that hormones are no longer driving the occurrence of acne.

-Using this approach, patients are more likely to see a significant improvement or resolution to their acne, because it considers and addresses all the possible factors involved in acne production.
+Using this approach, patients are more likely to see a significant improvement or resolution to their acne because it considers and addresses all the possible factors involved in acne production.

-This approach also helps people understand what caused their acne and why, so long after they’ve been in treatment, if acne comes back, they know what to do to reverse it.
+This approach also helps people understand what caused their acne and why, so long after they’ve been in treatment if acne comes back, they know what to do to reverse it.

 The Melbourne Functional Medicine approach to acne